mochell/ICESat-2-directional-wavespectra/README.md

 ## Run code:
 The provided code is a simplified from a processing structure Maintained via make files.
 Here we use simple manual execution.
 The easiest way to run the code is through command lines.
 The processing steps are numbered from A01, A02, .. to B01, B03, ..
-The A section refers to downlaoding and prehandling the data and the B section to the part where the algorithm(s) are applied.
+The A section refers to downloading and pre-handling the data and the B section to the part where the algorithm(s) are applied.

 ### A01b) Find ATL03 and create case ID
 This code find the ATL03 tracks to the corresponding ATL07/10 tracks.
 Here the ATL03 and ATL07 tracks are already downloaded, but to check one can run in the analysis_db/ folder: